sekrystal/Firefox-Assistant/README.md

-# Firefox AI Research Assistant
+# Firefox AI Assistant

-A powerful Firefox extension that combines local and cloud-based AI models for enhanced web research capabilities.
+A Firefox extension that combines local and cloud-based AI models for enhanced web research capabilities.

 ## Project Thesis & Motivation

 This project began with a clear vision: creating a privacy-first research assistant that runs entirely locally.
 The foundation is built around the Mistral model running through Ollama, providing a balance of capability and privacy that's perfect for daily research tasks.

-Then came the guilty pleasure - I found myself increasingly drawn to the capabilities of combining Perplexity with GPT-4 for deep research.
+I found myself increasingly drawn to the capabilities of combining Perplexity with GPT-4 for deep research.
 This created an interesting challenge - how to integrate these cloud tools while staying true to the project's privacy-focused roots?

 The result is a dual-model approach that:
 - Defaults to local processing with Mistral for privacy-sensitive tasks